pjotrWosik/Nauka-Rust/README.md

  - added exponentiation
  - added square root (only one number used)
  - added operation history

- - (I hawe no idea how to delete old files)
+update - 05.11.2025
+ - Added blocking when trying to subtract by 0